eboatwright/Maxwell/README.md

  - Passed, isolated and doubled pawns
  - Attacked squares around kings
 #### Move Ordering
- - Hash move / best move from previous iteration
+ - Best move from the previous iteration, otherwise from the transposition table
  - MVV-LVA
  - 2 Killer Moves
  - History Heuristic
  - Penalty for moving a piece to a square an opponent's piece attacks
 #### Search
+ - Iterative Deepening
+ - Alpha-Beta Pruning
  - Principal Variation Search
+ - Late Move Reductions
+ - Null Move Pruning
- - Iterative deepening
+ - Razoring
- - Alpha-Beta Pruning
+ - Reverse Futility Pruning
  - Quiescence Search with Delta Pruning
  - Transposition Table
    - No set max size, but entries get removed after 10 moves without hits
- - Null Move Pruning
- - Razoring
- - Reverse Futility Pruning
- - Late Move Reductions
  - Search Extensions
-   - Promotions
+   - Pawn moves to the 2nd or 7th rank
    - Checks
  - Time management
    - If less than 7 moves have been played, it uses 2.5% of it's remaining time, otherwise 7%